BlvckKryptonite/SpendSmart/README.md

 - Manual testing of all buttons, input fields, and dynamic updates
 - Accessibility: Sufficient contrast, logical heading structure, `aria-labels` where appropriate

+###Bugs
+While I did not experience any major functional bugs, I identified a critical logic bug in the late development process.

+The wellness score was function only considered the most recent expense, not the total of all expenses.
+Therefore, it did not function as intended as the "Get Insight" button often provided misleading messages.

+For example, even if total expenses surpurssed total income but a user put in a new small expense relative to total income they would get a message congratulating them for their great wellness score despite having zero savings.
+This is because the function only considered the most recent expense and not the total expenses.

+I fixed this by updating the wellness score function to sum up all expenses.
+The subsequent value was what was then used to update the global score (ie "latestScore").

+All this can be seen in the commit history.

 ### Code Validation
 - JavaScript validated with [JSHint](https://jshint.com/) — no major issues: